 We have reviewed the asset information provided as of June 30, 2017.
-The provisional portfolio comprises solely Swedish residential mortgage loans.
-Based on our cash flow analysis, we believe that the available credit enhancement exceeds the required credit enhancement for a preliminary 'AAA' rating.
+The portfolio comprises solely Swedish residential mortgage loans.
+Based on our cash flow analysis, we believe that the available credit enhancement exceeds the required credit enhancement for a 'AAA' rating.

-We expect the covered bonds to be eligible for between three and four notches of potential collateral-based uplift from the JRL.
+The covered bonds are eligible for four notches of potential collateral-based uplift from the JRL.
 Considering the lack of 180 days' liquidity coverage and the absence of committed overcollateralization, the maximum rating uplift is reduced by two notches.

-The provisional portfolio's underlying assets comprise Swedish krona (SEK) 30.1 billion of Swedish residential mortgage loans.
+The portfolio's underlying assets comprise Swedish krona (SEK) 30.0 billion of Swedish residential mortgage loans.
 Our measure of the weighted-average foreclosure frequency (WAFF; representing the level of defaults) stands at 14.71%, and the weighted-average loss severity (WALS; our measure of possible losses upon default) at 60.76%, based on a 'AAA' stress level.

-We have modeled our cash flow analysis with two SEK10 billion, three-year and five-year hard-bullet covered bonds.
-The available credit enhancement of 50.14% exceeds the credit enhancement required for the 'AAA' rating, 6.68%.
+We have modeled our cash flow analysis with the new issuance of SEK5 billion, five-year hard-bullet covered bonds.
+The available credit enhancement of 493.35% exceeds the credit enhancement required for the 'AAA' rating, 6.66%.

 The average credit enhancement to cover credit risk of the other covered bond programs we rate in Sweden is 4.6% (as of June 2017).
-The level in Danske Hypotek (6.68%) is currently not directly comparable to this average as we have not yet analyzed the other programs under our European residential loans criteria (see "Methodology And Assumptions: Assessing Pools Of European Residential Loans," published on Aug.
+The level in Danske Hypotek (6.66%) is currently not directly comparable to this average as we have not yet analyzed the other programs under our European residential loans criteria (see "Methodology And Assumptions: Assessing Pools Of European Residential Loans," published on Aug.
 4, 2017).